Please be cautious in using the transcripts.

 2a.
 What are its applications?

-2. What are its limits? ✓
+2. What are some limits on its applications? ✓

 3. What is team reasoning and how might it overcome the limits? ✓